pdavid-i/HappyHolidays/README.md

 # HappyHolidays
 A C application for a travel agency.
-The application allows managing the company's offers
+The application allows managing the company's offers.
+All the features are described in 'subject.png'